-A firm, form-fitting compression dressing is placed immediately after surgery and remains on for about two to three days before being replaced by a sports-type bra.
-This is to be worn all day and all night for approximately two weeks, after which it is strongly recommended that you wear a bra that provides optimal support as often as possible to help maintain an ideal breast shape and limit sagging over time.
+A firm, form-fitting compression dressing is placed immediately after surgery and remains on for around two to three days and is then replaced by a sports-type bra.
+This is to be worn day and night for approximately two weeks after which point it is strongly recommended that you wear a supportive bra on a regular basis which can help to limit sagging over time.

-There may be some mild to moderate discomfort within the first few days of recovery, but most patients are able to return to non-strenuous jobs and normal daily routines after about five to seven days.
+There may be some mild to moderate discomfort within the first few days of recovery but most patients are able to return to non-strenuous jobs and close to normal daily routines after about four to seven days.
 It is strongly recommended that any sports, vigorous exercise and other similar activities be avoided for at least three weeks.

 To obtain a personalized quote for MTF top surgery, you will need to schedule a consultation with Dr. Turkeltaub.
 During this appointment, he can review your specific needs and goals, develop a custom treatment plan and provide a detailed breakdown of all expenses associated with your procedure.

-If you are interested in payment plan options, a knowledgeable member of our team can assist you in the application process for plastic surgery financing.
-Our practice partners with CareCredit®, ALPHAEON® CREDIT and several other trusted healthcare lenders that can help make MTF transgender breast surgery an affordable reality for virtually all budgets.
+If you are interested in payment plan options, we can assist you in the application process for plastic surgery financing.
+We do partner with CareCredit®, ALPHAEON® CREDIT and several other trusted healthcare lenders in order to help make MTF transgender breast surgery an affordable reality for virtually all budgets.

-To learn more about MTF top surgery or if you wish to schedule a consultation, please contact our practice today.
-Dr. Turkeltaub would be pleased to help you achieve your essential life-changing transformation you need and deserve.
+To learn more about MTF top surgery or if you would like to schedule a consultation, please contact our practice today.
+Dr. Turkeltaub would be very happy to help you achieve your life-changing, essential transformation that you need and deserve.